akilgall/akilgall/README.md

 Hi, I'm Aaron, a 6th year graduate student studying Physics at the University of Oregon.
+Here are some highligted software projects that I have designed and implemented.

 ### Highlighted Machine Learning Project